tlorans/ClimateRisks/docs/source/intro/intro_langchain_v2.md

 4
 ```

-## Prompt Template: Serializing Prompts
+## Prompt Template: Prompts at Scale

-Having a prompt template with a dynamic variable where you can insert different inputs programatically is useful for serializing your request, that is using the same templace but with a list of different inputs.
+Having a prompt template with a dynamic variable where you can insert different inputs programatically is useful for prompting at scale, that is using the same templace but with a list of different inputs.

 For example:
 ```Python